6 Steps to Create an Outstanding Marketing Plan [Free Templates]

 SMART goals are specific, measurable, attainable, relevant, and time-bound.
 This means that all your goals should be specific and include a time frame for which you want to complete them.

-Before you start any tactic, you should write out your goals.
+Before you start any tactic, write them out.
 Then, you can begin to analyze which tactics will help you achieve that goal.
 That brings us to step number four.

 4. Analyze your tactics.

-Now, you have to figure out what tactics will help you achieve your goals.
-Plus, what are the right channels and action items to focus on?
+What tactics will help you achieve your goals?
+What are the right channels and action items to focus on?

-For example, if your goal is to increase your Instagram followers by 15% in three months, your tactics might include hosting a giveaway, responding to every comment, and posting three times on Instagram per week.
+If your goal is to increase your Instagram followers by 15% in three months, your tactics may include hosting a giveaway, responding to every comment, and posting three times a week.

 5. Set your budget.